 BADM 120 Fundamentals of Business 3 cr.
-Acquaints the student with the American free enterprise system.
-Topics include consumer rights, personal finance, business ethics, employment and careers in finance, management, marketing, and international business.
+Students will develop an understanding of the abilities and skills required for success in future business and nonbusiness careers and endeavors within society.
 This course may not be taken by business majors during their final two semesters.
-An excellent course for beginning business students and nonbusiness majors.
+An excellent course for beginning students and nonbusiness majors.